nccapo/url-sh/README.md

 # URL Shortener

-A modern, fast, and user-friendly URL shortening service built with SolidJS, FastAPI, and MongoDB.
+A modern, fast, and user-friendly URL shortening service built with SolidJS, FastAPI, and PostgreSQL.

 ## Features